Gatwaza/Capstone-Project/README.md

 GNU General Public License v3.0 — see [LICENSE](LICENSE).

 > **Medical Disclaimer:** This tool is a training and simulation aid only.
 It does not replace formal CPR certification or professional medical advice.
 Always call emergency services first.

----

-*Built with love for Rwanda and Sub-Saharan Africa — "Buri mugenzi yagutabara" (Anyone can help)*